zoharbabin/kaltura-discord/memory-bank/completed/project-cleanup-summary.md

 - Integration with the Kaltura API through the `KalturaService` class
 - Fallback mock implementations for development/testing

-## Redundant Files Identified
+## Redundant Files Identified and Removed

 ### 1. Environment Variable Management Scripts

-- `cleanup-env.sh`: Creates separate `.env.development` and `.env.production` files from a single `.env` file
+- `cleanup-env.sh`: Created separate `.env.development` and `.env.production` files from a single `.env` file
-- `consolidate-env.sh`: Consolidates environment variables from separate files into a single file
+- `consolidate-env.sh`: Consolidated environment variables from separate files into a single file
+- `simplify-env.sh`: Implemented the current approach of using a single `.env` file

-These scripts are redundant because the project now uses a single `.env` file with the `simplify-env.sh` script.
+These scripts were redundant because the environment variable management has been fully stabilized and documented elsewhere.

 ### 2. Environment Variable Files

-Any separate environment files would be redundant:
+Any separate environment files were redundant:

 - `.env.example`
 - `.env.development.sample`